Matlawton/coder-academy-t2a2/README.md

 ## R8 Why is it a problem that needs solving?

-I believe this is a problem that not only needs to be addressed but needs a solution for many reasons, here are just a few that we came up with in order to plan, draft, create and fabricate an MVP for Death Row Taco.
+I believe this is a problem that not only needs to be addressed but needs a solution for many reasons, here are just a few that I came up with in order to plan, draft, create and fabricate an MVP for Death Row Taco.

 - Filling a gap in the market.
 People want this, people need this but there is nothing currently that allows this.
 - Feeding hungry people.
 According to the report mentioned above, this needs to happen, now!